Function contract

 Return values

-Write a small function that returns a computed result.
+Write a small function that accepts parameters and returns a computed result.

 Single parameter